hikeventures/hikeventures.github.io/_posts/best/2016-04-18-best-wallet-hiking-backpacking.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25893630833/in/dateposted-public/" title="The best wallet for hiking and backpacking"><img src="https://farm2.staticflickr.com/1706/25893630833_0449df22f3_b.jpg" width="100%" alt="The best wallet for hiking and backpacking"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <!--more-->

 Sometimes - especially when you are new into hiking and backacking - you don't really think that much about your wallet.
-However, when you get  more experience and plan to cut some weight on your gear then you will realize that even changing your wallet can make a difference in weight and functionality.
+However, when you get  more experience and plan to cut some weight on your gear then you will realize that even changing your wallet can make a difference in weight and functionality. {% include disclaimer.html %}

 {% include banner_ad.html %}